 2018 European Photography #104, dummy book presentation

 Jens Schwarz, born 1968 in Berlin, studied history of arts in Paris and photography in Munich.
-He works in the field of portraiture and documentary on personal projects and international assignments.
+He works in the field of portraiture and documentary on personal projects and international editorial assignments.
 In his work he focuses on sociopolitical issues that often deal with questions of both individual and social identity.
 His projects received several grants throughout his career and his work has been nominated, among others, for the German Henri-Nannen-Prize and showcased at Les Rencontres de la Photographie, Arles, France.